dynamsoft-docs/document-normalizer-docs/parameters/reference/binarization-modes.md

 ### BM_THRESHOLD

 Binarizes the image for each pixel based on a unified threshold.
 If the gray value of the pixel is less than the threshold, it will be black in the binary image, otherwise it will be white.
-This mode has the following arguments for further customizing.
+This mode has the following arguments for further customization:

 - [`BinarizationThreshold`](#binarizationthreshold)
 - [`MorphOperation`](#morphoperation)